 Nettle Leaf, Common Nettle, Gerrais, Isirgan, Kazink, Ortiga, Grande Ortie, Ortie, Urtiga, Chichicaste, Brennessel

-In British Columbia, stinging nettle is used for endoparasites in poultry.
+In British Columbia, U. dioica is used for endoparasites in poultry.
 A leaf infusion (2.5 g dry plant leaves infused in 1 L boiled water) protected rats.

-Methicillin resistant Staphylococcus aureus: Stinging nettle extract was found to possess antibacterial potency against MRSA isolates and may be used as a natural antiseptics and antimicrobial agents in medicine.
+Extracts of Sambucus ebulus and U. dioica possess antibacterial potency against MRSA isolates and may be used as a natural antiseptics and antimicrobial agents in medicine.